 Why Trust The Spruce Eats?

 Céline Bossart is a longtime wine writer with many open bottles under her belt.
-Like Diogo-Draper, she'll often pull the foil off in one piece when opening a casual bottle at home, but for every other occasion, a great heavy wine key and her Wine Enthusiast foil cutter are her two weapons of choice.
+Admittedly, she'll often pull the foil off in one piece when opening a casual bottle at home, but for every other occasion, a great heavy wine key and her Wine Enthusiast foil cutter are her two weapons of choice.